nitishssit/quotationapp/README.md

-# Getting Started
+# Welcome to the CAP Insurance Quotation App.

-Welcome to your new project.
+This is a sample app for the insurance quotation scenario, built with [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap/docs/) and [SAP Fiori Elements](https://experience.sap.com/fiori-design-web/smart-templates/).

 It contains these folders and files, following our recommended project layout: